The Winter Walk is 16.2km (10 miles).

 PART THREE (7.7 miles or 4.7 miles) goes from Ardingly village back down to the reservoir, and along its edge to Balcombe for tea.

 Note that on this route, the pub stop is a bit of a dog's leg - that is, you have to go out and back by the same route to get to it.
 If you plan to have a picnic, you can cut out this extra section by simply staying on the path along the reservoir.
 This saves 3.1km (2 miles) off the walk, roughly 2km of it from Part Two and the rest from Part Three.
-See directions at point in Part Two of either walk.
+Directions are included at the relevant point in the walk document to enable you to do this.

 SUMMER WALK (20.2km, 12.6 miles)